Products

 4. Password propagation: Synchronizes the new password across all connected systems.

-Password rotation is the grand finale, the action that ultimately secures your privileged accounts by regularly changing their credentials.
+Password rotation is the action that ultimately secures your privileged accounts by regularly changing their credentials.

 What does the Password rotation action do?